Allez-Vous-En

-"Allez-Vous-En" is a popular song.
+"Allez-Vous-En" (Go away, in French) is a popular song.
 It was written by Cole Porter and was published in 1953.

 The song was featured in the musical Can-Can when it was introduced by the French actress Lilo.

-A recording by Kay Starr was the biggest hit.
+A recording by Kay Starr was the song's most successful version, commercially.
 This recording was released by Capitol Records as catalog number 2464.
 It first reached the Billboard Best Seller chart on June 27, 1953, and lasted nine weeks on the chart, peaking at number 13.
-This was one side of a two-sided hit; the flip side was "Half a Photograph," an even bigger hit.
+This was one side of a two-sided hit; the flip side was "Half a Photograph", an even bigger hit.